Specialty & Ensemble Classes

 These classes are geared for players who have played their instrument before, with a basic-intermediate level knowledge of chords and melody.

-Winter Session begins the week of January 5!
+Spring Session begins the week of March 23!

 Each class will also be live-streamed and recorded for individuals who are not able to attend in person.